Table of Contents

 Before going into the details of various betta fish types, it’s important to understand that betta fish don’t have distinct breeds, but rather, they are described based on a combination of traits such as body color, fin size, and shape.
 For example, a betta with both crown tail fin shape and the dalmatian mutation is called a crown tail dalmatian betta.
 Similarly, a betta with a halfmoon fin shape and the rosetail mutation is termed a halfmoon rosetail.

-After reading the following discussion, you will be able to identify the most common types of betta fish that are popular in the aquarium hobby and will not be misled by sellers’ mislabeling.
+By the end of this guide, you’ll be able to identify the most common types of betta fish that are popular in the aquarium hobby and will not be misled by sellers’ mislabeling.
+You’ll also be able to confidently identify various betta tail shapes, colors, and patterns.

 Types of Betta Fish Based on Fin-categories